 The statements come in the largest variety.
 We will see however only a small number of them.
-They act on the individual terms of all expressions The most important statement is the id or identify statement as in id pattern = expression;
+They act on the individual terms of all expressions The most important statement is the id or identify statement as in id a = b+c;